dmbarbour/glas/docs/GlasDesign.md

 *Note:* Between incremental computing and acceleration, programmers can also model live coding *within* applications.
 This may be more convenient in some cases to control the scope and cost of the updates.

+## Debugging

+The runtime can be configured to listen on a TCP port for debugger interactions.
+The same port may be shared for 'http' and 'rpc' calls.
+By convention, we might reserve `"/sys/*"` for runtime use.
+The runtime could even integrate a browser-based debugger.
+Access to status, recent logs, profiling information, application state, etc. can be provided through this interface.
+Administrative tools - pause, continue, update, restart, etc. - are also feasible.
+Authorization for debugger access should be configurable, too.

 ## Annotations

 Programs in glas systems will generally embed annotations to support *instrumentation, validation, optimization*, and other non-functional features.
 As a general rule, annotations should not influence observable behavior except through reflection APIs and performance.